Astronomy EssentialsClusters Nebulae Galaxies

 Bright white comet with wide glowing tail streaming out from it in starry deep blue sky.

-Orionid meteor shower peaks during a waning gibbous moon
+Orionid meteor shower peaks near a new moon

 As for most meteor showers, the hours between midnight and dawn are best for the Orionids.
-A waning gibbous will be shining brightly during the peak times of the Orionids in 2024.
+A new moon will result in dark skies during the peak times of the Orionids in 2025.

 The term meteor shower might give you the idea of a rain shower.
 But few meteor showers resemble showers of rain.
 And the Orionids aren’t the year’s strongest shower, anyway.
 Plus they’re not particularly known for storming (producing unexpected, very rich displays).
 From a dark location you might see 10 to 20 Orionids per hour at their peak.
 There’s always the element of uncertainty and possible surprise when it comes to meteor showers, though.